National Highway 2 (Myanmar)

-National Highway 2 (NR2) is a east–west flowing highway of central-western Burma.
+National Highway 2 (NH2) is an east–west flowing highway of central-western Burma.

 Route Description

 National Highway 2 runs from National Highway 1 in Htone Khar to the Thai border at Maw Daung.
 The road passes through tropical rainforests and forms a lower link through the border mountains.
 Not far from the border crossing is the important Phet Kasem Road.